New fatigue risk management rules for operators and pilots

 Information for operators

-When CAO 48.1 Instrument 2013 fully replaces CAO Part 48 on 31 October 2018, all operator exemptions previously issued under CAO Part 48 will automatically stop (regardless of their expiry dates) and standard industry exemptions will no longer be available.
+When CAO 48.1 Instrument 2013 fully replaces CAO Part 48, all operator exemptions previously issued under CAO Part 48 will automatically stop (regardless of their expiry dates) and standard industry exemptions will no longer be available.
 This means that from 31 October 2018, operators cannot rely on exemptions and must operate under the CAO 48.1 Instrument 2013.

 Operators who have continuously held their AOCs since 30 April 2013 or before (including Part 141 operators) have until 31 October 2018 to transition to the new rules.
 However, they may choose to transition earlier by notifying their local CASA office and electing a date of transition.